Junifil744/Drifter-s-Atlas/README.md

 - [ ] All collectible types added.

 ### Beta 1.0 (QoL Update)
+- [ ] Saving the user config and having a button to remove said config.
 - [ ] Adding the ghost/robot on the save load screen.
 - [ ] Interacting with collectibles.
 - [ ] Adding collectibles tips.